 Q4: How did your artistic process form around the concept you and Ben came up with together?

 Hasselblad is the main camera I use.
 I love that it breaks down the barrier between photographer and subject because it’s a waist viewfinder which allows me to still interact with the person whose portrait I’m taking.
 I think it also allows the center to take down any guards or walls up.
 They were already in their environment, they had opened up to share their stories and so by the time we got around to the actual moment, a really genuine photo was taken.

-I knew that I wanted it to cover the whole wall and wanted the effect to be “wow this is a really big community with a lot of stories that have come out of here.”
-I wanted it to be overwhelming in a good way - “wow!”
-I wanted it to be like a grid, but not quite as perfect.
-People’s stories are displayed in a streamer-like fashion to portray celebration.
+I knew that I wanted it to cover the whole wall and wanted the effect to be “Wow!
+This is a really big community with a lot of stories that have come out of here.”
+I wanted it to be overwhelming in a good way.
+I formatted it like a grid, but not quite as perfect; people’s stories are displayed in a streamer-like fashion to portray celebration.

 Q5: While we’re on the subject - what is your favorite CREMA memory?